bill-c-martin/bill-c-martin.github.io/_posts/blog/2016-02-17-How-I-Keep-Track-of-Things.md

 * PC Software
 * Email tagging/folders

-You name it, I've tried it.
-But I always seem to come back to plain text files though.
+In the end, I always seem to come back to plain text files though.

-Excel worked decently for tracking complicated projects for work with numerous deadlines and tasks to check off.
+Excel worked great for tracking things that need calculations: capital gains taxes, hour budgeting, etc.

-[Evernote](https://evernote.com/) worked decently enough for tracking all the emails, conversations and meetings I was having for a particularly big, 4-month long project.
+[Evernote](https://evernote.com/) worked decently enough for tracking all the emails, conversations and meetings I had once for a particularly big, 4-month long project.

 Various android apps have always worked for me, but limited me to tracking via my phone.

-To this day, I still catch myself leaving email marked as unread to get to them later on.
+To this day, I still catch myself leaving emails marked as unread to get to them later on.

-All of those options put my tasks & lists in a proprietary format, which I've always hated.
+All of those options put my tasks & lists in various proprietary formats, which I've always hated.

 And then along came dropbox.